PeteyChan/SimpleECS/README.md

 entity.Get<int>() += 4;        // since they are returned by ref, you can assign values directly

-entity.Set(3).Set("new name"); // sets the entity's components to values.
+entity.Set(3).Set("my entitiy"); // sets the entity's components to values.
 Component is added if not already on entity
                                // additonally setting an entity's string component sets it's ToString() function

 if (enity.Has<int>())          // returns true if entity has component